Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

    x = BatchNormalization()(x)
    x = Activation('relu')(x)

-In order to ease the design of a TF-Keras model compatible for conversion into an Akida model, a higher-level interface is proposed with the use of layer blocks.
+In order to ease the design of a TF-Keras model suitable for conversion into an Akida model, a higher-level interface is proposed with the use of layer blocks.
 These blocks are available in the package through: